kwaldenphd/matplotlib-intro/README.md

 plt.show()
 ```

-44. We now see a title and axis labels.

-45. As we'll see later, this basic title and axis label syntax applies across different types of `matplotlib` plots.

 ## Font Size and Line Thickness

-46. We can also customize the font size for title and labels, as well as the line thickness.
+We can also customize the font size for title and labels, as well as the line thickness.

 ```Python
 # import matplotlib